Need for Speed

-Need for Speed (NFS) is a racing game franchise published by Electronic Arts and currently developed by Criterion Games (the developers of the Burnout series).
-Most entries in the series are generally arcade racing games centered around illegal street racing, and tasks players to complete various types of races, while evading the local law enforcement in police pursuits.
-Some entries also do not follow the basic setup of most titles and are instead simulation racers, focus on legal circuit races, feature kart racing game elements, or feature illegal street racing but not feature police pursuits.
+Need for Speed (NFS) is a racing game franchise published by Electronic Arts.
+Most entries in the series are generally arcade racing games centered around illegal street racing, and task players with completing races of various types while evading police pursuit.
+Some entries also do not follow the basic setup of most titles and are instead simulation racers, focus on legal circuit races, feature kart racing game elements, or feature illegal street racing but do not also feature police pursuits.
 Need for Speed is one of EA's oldest franchises not published under their EA Sports brand.

 The series' first title, The Need for Speed, was released in 1994.
-The latest installment, Need for Speed Unbound, was released on December 2, 2022.
-Additionally, a free-to-play mobile installment released in 2015, Need for Speed: No Limits, is actively developed by Firemonkeys Studios (the developers of Real Racing 3).
+The last installment, Need for Speed Unbound, was released on December 2, 2022.
+Additionally, a free-to-play mobile installment released in 2015, Need for Speed: No Limits, was developed by Firemonkeys Studios (the developers of Real Racing 3).

-The series titles have been overseen and developed by multiple notable teams over the years, including EA Canada, EA Black Box, Slightly Mad Studios, and Ghost Games.
+The series titles have been overseen and developed by multiple notable teams over the years, including EA Canada, EA Black Box, Slightly Mad Studios, Criterion Games and Ghost Games.
 Several Need for Speed games have been well-received critically, and the franchise has been one of the most successful of all time, selling over 150 million copies as of October 2013.
 The franchise has expanded into other forms of media, including a film adaptation and licensed Hot Wheels toys.